-A collective agreement can give employees more favourable work conditions, including more favourable…
+A collective agreement can give employees more favourable work conditions, including more favourable:

 Employers have a responsibility to create and maintain a workplace that is free of sexual harassment.
 Unions have an important role in ensuring that employers meet this responsibility.
 They can be leaders in preventing and addressing sexual harassment in the workplace.
-They can do this by negotiating for terms in the collective agreement that…
+They can do this by negotiating for terms in the collective agreement that:

 Unions can help workers who have experienced workplace sexual harassment.
 They can review the definition of sexual harassment with the parties.
 They can explain the procedures for dealing with sexual harassment as set out in the collective agreement or the employer’s workplace policy.
 They can represent workers and provide information and support throughout the complaint process.
-They can also bring complaints about sexual harassment forward, on behalf of a particular worker or the workplace as a whole, in the form of a grievance.
+They can also bring complaints about sexual harassment forward the form of a grievance.
+They can do this on behalf of a particular worker or the workplace as a whole.

 Because unions represent the workers, they have a duty to treat workers fairly.
 If they fail to do this, complaints can be made to the Labour Relations Board.

 If you have experienced sexual harassment in a unionized workplace, you can go to your union for help.
 You might want to try to resolve the issue directly with the other party without involving your employer.
-The union can arrange a meeting and also agree to have a shop steward present to represent each party.
+Your union, however, can arrange a meeting and also agree to have a shop steward present to represent each party.
 The union may agree to simply tell the other party to stop the harassment.
 They may be able to arrange for the parties to attend mediation or participate in some other alternative dispute resolution process.
 If there is a process in place for dealing with complaints, the union can use the process.

 Unions can take steps to protect a complainant from retaliation or other negative outcomes related to making a complaint or grievance.

-Sexual harassment in the workplace is unacceptable because it is an abuse of both economic and sexual power. ~Calgary (City) v Canadian Union of Public Employees Local 37 (Alberta Court of Appeal)
+Sexual harassment in the workplace is unacceptable because it is an abuse of both economic and sexual power.

 This site provides general information about workplace sexual harassment only.
 It is not a substitute for receiving legal advice about your situation.
-Apply now to receive 4 hours of free legal advice.
+Request a Referral to receive 4 hours of free legal advice.

 The Shift Project is funded by the Department of Justice and delivered by the Public Legal Education Association of Saskatchewan (PLEA).